ethan-l-chen-24/HomeMade-Search-Engine/indexer/IMPLEMENTATION.md

 The indexer is implemented with respect to the design specs in `DESIGN.md`.

-The major data structure, as mentioned, is a `struct index` as defined in `index.h`.
-It is a wrapper struct for a `struct hashtable` as defined in `hashtable.h`, but its methods initialize it more specifically as a `struct hashtable` with a `char*` as its key (as usual) and a `struct counter` as its value.
-The `struct counters` is defined in `counters.h`

 The algorithm follows the pseudocode as described in `DESIGN.md`.
-Here is the major data flow and pseudocode for all of the modules, including those in the `index.h` file.
+Here is the major data flow and pseudocode for all of the modules, as well as any additional necessary helper functions.

 #### `main`
 Runs the indexer